Howie Johnson

 Howard "Howie" Johnson (September 8, 1925 – September 13, 2015) was an American professional golfer who played on the PGA Tour and the Senior PGA Tour.

+Career

 Born in Saint Paul, Minnesota, Johnson played college golf at the University of Minnesota, where he was team captain.
 He did not turn professional until age 30, and then only on a dare.

 Johnson joined the PGA Tour in 1956 and had two victories.
 He won his first tour event in 1958 at the Azalea Open, in a playoff with Arnold Palmer.
 His best finish in a major was T-12 at the U.S. Open in 1970.

 Johnson joined the Senior PGA Tour in 1980 and his best finish was a T-2 at the Vintage Chrysler Invitational in 1987.

+Personal life

-He lived in Rancho Mirage, California, and his son, Howard Johnson, Jr., played on the Nationwide Tour.
+Johnson lived in Rancho Mirage, California, and his son, Howard Johnson, Jr., played on the Nationwide Tour.

 Johnson died in September 2015 at the age of 90.